Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Comparison with Experiments

 \section{Comparison with Experiments}

-At this point, we would like to connect our previous results with \emph{q}\textsc{Bounce}-like experiments and configurations.
-To do that, we start by recognizing in \eqref{finalresultH} an unperturbed Hamiltonian $H_0$ (equivalent to the one in \eqref{HgFWlicase}) and a perturbation $\Lambda $ produced by VSR
+At this point, we are ready to connect our previous results with \emph{q}\textsc{Bounce}-like experiments and configurations.
+To do that, we start by recognizing in \eqref{finalresultH} an unperturbed Hamiltonian $H_0$ (equivalent to the one in \eqref{HgFWlicase}) and a perturbation $\Lambda $ originating from VSR